jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 When you created the project from the all-in-one archetype, you ended up with a project called "maven-sdk-tutorial" that has five modules:

-1. maven-sdk-tutorial-platform-jar: This is the module that holds your "repository tier" customizations and produces an AMP that gets installed into the Alfresco WAR.
+1. maven-sdk-tutorial-platform: This is the module that holds your "repository tier" customizations and produces an AMP that gets installed into the Alfresco WAR.
-2. maven-sdk-tutorial-share-jar: This is the module that holds your "Share tier" customizations and produces an AMP that gets installed in the Share WAR.
+2. maven-sdk-tutorial-share: This is the module that holds your "Share tier" customizations and produces an AMP that gets installed in the Share WAR.
-3. integration-tests: This module is for integration tests that run in the embedded Tomcat server.
+3. maven-sdk-integration-tests: This module is for integration tests that run in the embedded Tomcat server.
 4. maven-sdk-tutorial-platform-docker: This is the module that defines an Alfresco Content Services Docker image specific to your project.
 It is based on